lokeshgoud-30/Netflix-Big-Data-Analysist/README.md

-# 🎬 Netflix Data Analysi
+# 🎬 Netflix Data Analysis

 This project is part of my **Data Analysis Internship at CODTECH**.
 It focuses on analyzing Netflix's Movies and TV Shows dataset using **Python and pandas**.